Coronavirus restrictions in Wales are being tightened following a rise in cases.

 When can I have my hair cut or a beauty treatment?

-For all those people desperate for a cut, colour or to repair the damage done by doing it themselves, there is light at the end of the tunnel.
+Many people were desperate for a cut, colour or to repair the damage done by doing it themselves by the time hairdressers and barbers reopened on 13 July.

-When they do reopen, they will be very different places to those you could simply walk into, chat to friends or browse magazines.
+But they are now very different places to those you could simply walk into, chat to friends or browse magazines.

-For a start, there will be strict hygiene rules in place, with hairdressers only be able to accept booked appointments.
+For a start, there are strict hygiene rules in place, with hairdressers only able to accept booked appointments.

 What about schools?

-Schools have been welcoming back pupils in small groups since 29 June after being closed more than three months.
+Schools initially welcomed back pupils in small groups for "check in, catch up and prepare" sessions on 29 June after being closed for more than three months.

 Can I have work done on my house?

-Repair and maintenance work can be carried out in people's homes, provided that the tradesperson is well, has no Covid-19 symptoms and ensures a two-metre distance is maintained.
+Repair and maintenance work can be carried out in people's homes, provided the worker is well, has no Covid-19 symptoms and ensures a 2m distance is maintained.

-The Welsh Government recommends no work should be carried out in a household which is isolated or where a vulnerable person is being shielded, unless an emergency repairs that could out people at risk.
+The Welsh Government recommends no work should be carried out in a household which is isolated or where a vulnerable person is being shielded, unless an emergency repair is needed.

 What about places of worship?

-During lockdown mosques, synagogues and churches have been closed in Wales, and there have been limits on the number of people attending funerals.
+During lockdown mosques, synagogues and churches were closed in Wales, and there have been limits on the number of people attending funerals and weddings.

 Can I buy or rent a new house?

-If you are looking to move house, you will be able to view unoccupied homes in Wales - but you must follow social distancing rules and keep your hands clean.
+If you are looking to move house, you can view homes for rent or sale in Wales - but you must follow social distancing rules and keep your hands clean.